Food Justice Planning Meeting, Thursday Octboer 22 2015, World Community Center, 6pm (438 N. Skinker)

 Submitted by Jerome on Fri, 02/20/2015 - 2:15pm.

 Submitted by Jerome on Sat, 01/31/2015 - 11:20am.

 Almost exactly five years ago this event was organized by the Wash U CoOp

 Submitted by Jerome on Tue, 01/13/2015 - 3:09pm.

 We are a group of students, faculty, staff, and community members dedicated to community building, social responsibility, environmental sustainability, healthy living, cooperative learning, and leadership, not limited to Washington University in St. Louis affiliates, saving our planet with a kind heart and a sense of humor since 2003.
 We are NOT just a bunch of college students.

 We are horizontally related to our namesake, Washington University in St Louis.
 Neither owns, controls, or dominates the other.

 Please see www.washucoop.org

-Here is my annual "gratuitous faculty advice"letter, that I send every Labor Day.
+Here is my annual "gratuitous faculty advice letter, that I send every Labor Day.
+This year I send it a week early.
 The letter is long so I'll be brief: